 Each province has a different taste

-It is a common knowledge that food culture in Vietnam is under profound Chinese and French influences, but over the centuries, Vietnamese has perfected the cuisine to a point that it has become their own.
-Pho and rice are only the introductions to a huge book of Vietnamese culinary delights, and it is a must that you try the local food in every region that you set foot to.
-Only when you have a taste of the provincial specialties can you fully appreciate its cultural characters.
+It is common knowledge that the food culture in Vietnam is under profound Chinese and French influences, but over the centuries, the Vietnamese have perfected the cuisine to the point that it has become their own.
+Pho and rice are only the introductions to a huge book of Vietnamese culinary delights, and it is a must that you try the local food in every region that you set foot in.
+Only when you have a taste of the provincial specialties can you fully appreciate its cultural characteristics.

 What makes Vietnam different from other Southeast Asian countries is that it is every coffee lover’s hearth and home.
 Not only is it one of the largest coffee production nation, but Vietnam also has such a signature coffee culture.
-Forget the fancy frappuccino, here in Vietnam, you can sit in a street corner and observe the life’s movement while enjoying all sorts of well-defined Vietnamese coffee, from ca phe sua da (Vietnamese iced coffee with condensed milk) to ca phe trung (egg coffee).
+Forget the fancy frappuccino.
+Here in Vietnam, you can sit in a street corner and observe life’s movement while enjoying all sorts of well-defined Vietnamese coffee, from ca phe sua da (Vietnamese iced coffee with condensed milk) to ca phe trung (egg coffee).

 Hanoi’s beloved egg coffee

-Vietnamese spiritual life is influenced by three main religions: Taoism, Confucianism, and Buddism.
+Vietnamese spiritual life is influenced by three main religions: Taoism, Confucianism, and Buddhism.
 However, besides the many ancient pagodas and temples, there are also quite a few aged churches that were built in the French colonial period.
-That is to say, the Vietnamese are very open to different cultures and lifestyles, which welcomes visitors from every country and with any religions.
+That is to say, the Vietnamese are very open to different cultures and lifestyles which welcomes visitors from every country and with any religion.

-Due to a thousand years under China’s domination, Vietnam is regarded as a part of East Asian culture sphere - a group of countries whose cultures carry a remarkable influence of the Chinese.
-Two of China’s main practices, which are Confucianism and Taoism, are deeply-rooted in Vietnamese culture.
+Due to a thousand years under China’s domination, Vietnam is regarded as a part of the East Asian cultural sphere – a group of countries whose cultures carry a remarkable influence of the Chinese.
+Two of China’s main practices, which are Confucianism and Taoism, are deeply rooted in Vietnamese culture.
 Additionally, there are ancient Vietnamese architectures that bear a resemblance to the Chinese structures, namely The Imperial City of Hue.
 The most considerable impact was that the Chinese characters were used widely in Vietnam in the past.